aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 The IAM user or role that creates the EKS Cluster automatically gets full access to the cluster.
 You can manage access to the EKS cluster by editing the [`aws-auth` configmap](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

-If you misconfigure the `aws-auth` configmap and lose access to the cluster, you can still use the cluster creator’s user or role to access your EKS cluster.
+If you misconfigure the `aws-auth` configmap and lose access to the cluster, you can still use the cluster creator's user or role to access your EKS cluster.

-In the unlikely event that you cannot use the IAM service in the AWS region, you can also use the Kubernetes service account’s bearer token to manage the cluster.
+In the unlikely event that you cannot use the IAM service in the AWS region, you can also use the Kubernetes service account's bearer token to manage the cluster.

 Create a “super-admin” account that is permitted to perform all actions in the cluster: